robert-mcdermott/phlox/README.md

   Night/Sandstone/**Terminal** (CRT phosphor-green), instant switching.
 See [docs/THEMING.md](docs/THEMING.md).
 - 🛡️ **Per-tool permissions** — `auto | ask | deny`, with an "Agent mode" toggle.
-  Live web search is a separate per-prompt toggle and is off by default.
+  Live web and document-library search are separate per-prompt toggles and are off by default unless the user directly references a document.

 ## Documentation